A massive list of all the best and most essential accessories and gear for the Canon RP.

 Peak Design Clutch

-This is what I use for my primary camera.
-This hand strap connects to the Canon RP lugs and comes with a plate that you mount for the bottom.
-The bottom plate and the top of the strap provide you with areas to connect the bigger peak design staps with those little quick connection ties.
-When I’m traveling around I can connect the strap, then when I’m shooting I take off the strap and just go with the handgrip.
-It’s a system I really enjoy and I highly recommend it.
-This even comes with an Arca-swiss base plate so the camera is always ready to go on a tripod. |
+I use this hand strap for my primary camera.
+It connects to the Canon RP lugs and comes with a plate you mount for the bottom.
+The bottom plate and the top of the strap provide areas to connect the bigger peak design straps with those little quick connection ties.
+When I’m traveling, I can connect the strap, and then when I’m shooting, I take off the strap and just use the handgrip.
+It’s a system I really enjoy, and I highly recommend it.
+This even comes with an Arca-swiss base plate, so the camera is always ready to go on a tripod. |

 Peak Design Strap

-Peak Design makes a lot of different sizes and styles of straps.
-The Canon RP is a fairly small and lightweight camera so you probably don’t need a very heavy strap.
-I personally use the medium size strap and it works great with the Clutch system.
-It works great on my EOS R so it will also work great on the RP. |
+Peak Design makes straps in many different sizes and styles.
+The Canon RP is a fairly small and lightweight camera, so you probably don’t need a very heavy strap.
+I use the medium-size strap, and it works great with the Clutch system.
+It works great on my EOS R, so it will also work great on the RP. |

 Cleaning Accessories